 Figure 2 - Example flow for Observing Multiple Resources and Notifying Changed Resources

-Step 1: The LwM2M Server sends the Write request to LwM2M Client to observe multiple resources which are included in the Resource ObserveLinks (/22/0/0).
+Step 1: The LwM2M Server sends the Write-Composite request to LwM2M Client to observe multiple resources which are included in the Resource ObserveLinks (/22/0/0).
 The request payload includes the Resource ObserveLinks (/22/0/0) and Resource ResourceFilter (/22/0/2).
 In this example, the value of the Resource ObserveLinks are Device Object Instance 0 and Connectivity Monitoring Object Instance 0; the value of the Resource ResourceFilter is 1.

-Note: The LwM2M Server can send Write-Composite request to LwM2M Client to change the values of Resource ObserveLinks (/22/0/0) and Resource ResourceFilter (/22/0/2) simultaneously.

 …...